Cliffs of Moher: Name

 The cliffs take their name from an old promontory fort called Mothar or Moher, which once stood on Hag's Head, the southernmost point of the cliffed coast, now the site of Moher Tower.
 The writer Thomas Johnson Westropp referred to it in 1905 as Moher Uí Ruis or Moher Uí Ruidhin.
-The fort still stood in 1780 and is mentioned in an account from John Lloyd's A Short Tour Of Clare (1780).
+The fort still stood in 1780 and is mentioned in an account from John Lloyd's A Short Tour of Clare (1780).
 It was demolished in 1808 to provide material for a lookout/telegraph tower that was intended to provide warning in case of a French invasion during the Napoleonic wars.

 Tourism

 The cliffs are one of the most popular tourist destinations in Ireland and topped a list of attractions in 2006 by receiving almost one million visitors at the official visitor centre.
 With additional visitors to other locales included there are around 1.5 million a year.
-Since 2011, they have formed a part of the Burren and Cliffs of Moher Geopark, one of a family of geotourism destinations throughout Europe that are members of the European Geoparks Network and also recognized by UNESCO.
+In 2022, approximately 1.1 million visited the Cliffs of Moher, with 41% arriving from the U.S. Since 2011, they have formed a part of the Burren and Cliffs of Moher Geopark, one of a family of geotourism destinations throughout Europe that are members of the European Geoparks Network and also recognized by UNESCO.
 The cliffs are also a "signature point" on the official Wild Atlantic Way tourist trail.

 While the cliffs can be accessed at multiple points, and there is an 18 km Cliff Walk, the majority of visitors come to the official visitor centre.

 Visitor centre

 In the 1990s the local authority, Clare County Council, initiated development plans to enable visitors to experience the cliffs without significant intrusive man-made amenities.
 In keeping with this approach, a modern visitor centre, the Cliffs of Moher Visitor Experience, was built into a hillside approaching the cliffs.
 The centre was planned to be environmentally sensitive in its use of renewable energy systems including geothermal heating and cooling, solar panels, and grey water recycling.

 The €32 million facility was planned and built over a 17-year period and officially opened in February 2007.
 Exhibits include interactive media displays covering the geology, history, flora and fauna of the cliffs.
 A large multimedia screen displays a bird's-eye view from the cliffs, as well as video from the underwater caves below the cliffs.
 There are also two cafés and several shops.
-Accessibility is a priority, and wheelchairs are available to borrow.

-As of 2022, the centre charges €10 per adult or €9 for students and seniors, when booked in advance online, with children under 12 admitted free.
-This covers parking, access to the visitor centre and Atlantic Edge exhibition, and a contribution towards conservation and safety at the cliffs.